-The Frank Lloyd Wright Allen-Lambe house fits right in to Wichita’s College Hill neighborhood in Wichita, Kansas, my home town.
+The Frank Lloyd Wright Allen-Lambe house fits right into Wichita’s College Hill neighborhood in Wichita, Kansas, my hometown.
 Handsome and solid, the house claims attention on a reasonably busy street.
 After passing by many times over the decades my family wanted to go see it.
-The house is open to the public with hours by appointment managed by a volunteer organization.
+The house is open to the public for tours by appointment and managed by a volunteer organization.
 On my trip home in 2010, I found a window of time for us to go inside.
 We had a great time exploring this treasure.

 Cynthia found my work in my photostream on Flickr.
 I’ve been a member since 2006 and periodically get requests to use images.
 I was elated!
 She was specifically interested in the photo of the Allen Lambe house because it met her needs for the article she was writing about historic homes in Kansas.

 I asked for photo credit and for a copy of the magazine to be sent to my parents because I thought it would give them good memories and that they would be proud of the place, having been to the place, and of me.
 I had asked a different publisher for photo credit in the prior months and when denied chose to walk away.
 Cynthia agreed with fantastic good cheer.

 As a result, my photo is in the March issues of Travel Kansas on page 18 along with appropriate photo credit!
 And we’re working on getting a print copy of the online magazine to my parents.
 Thank you, Cynthia!
 Here it is as published.